 The heart of my work is in helping you connect to that which is greater than you in all areas of your life so that you are able to live out the most authentic — and connected — expression of you.

-If you, too, desire to uncover the god of your own understanding, The Continuum of Companionship can assist you in the process.
+If you, too, desire to uncover the god of your own understanding, The Path of Discovery can assist you in the process.
 Schedule a free Discovery Call with me to find out more.
 You can schedule your complimentary call by clicking the blue-green button at the bottom of this site and selecting ‘Discovery Call’.
 I look forward to the conversation.

 Bethany Ward, Spiritual Director